MACKOzKLANU/TicTacToe/README.md

 ### Features

-- A modern and clean user interface.
+- 🎨 Modern and clean user interface.
-- Interactive gameplay.
+- 🤝 Interactive gameplay for two players.
-- Player turn indicator.
+- 🔄 Player turn indicator to keep the action flowing.
-- Winning and draw conditions.
+- 🏆 Winning and draw conditions for a satisfying game conclusion.
-- Easy-to-understand code structure.
+- 🧩 Easy-to-understand code structure for developers.

 ## Getting Started